reframejs/reframe/readme.md

 (such as React, Express, Webpack, etc.).

 **Rapid Prototyping** -
-When starting out, you most often don't know what stack is right.
+When starting out,
+you most often don't know what stack your application will end up needing.
 Reframe embraces that:
 You can change your app's stack at any time.
 For example,
 you can implement a prototype as a static site while skipping a real database by hard-writing data in the codebase.
-Later, when hard-writing data isn't sustainable anymore, you can add a Node.js server and a real database.
+Later, if hard-writing data isn't sustainable anymore, you can add a Node.js server and a real database.

 **Learn Once, Write Any App** -